What Is The Right Trailer Tongue Length?

 How long should a trailer tongue be?
 Is there a standard or is it totally arbitrary?
 Let’s get some answers on this fun trailer tongue length topic.
 Except, I need to ask: How much do you want to know about it?

 The stimulation for this post comes from a reader question.
-I’ve edited the question for flow.
+I have edited the question for flow.

 A Question (Edit) From A Reader

 Before we give an answer, what are your predictions?
 My guess is most of you know the answer by gut feel, but might not know how to explain it.
-Let’s see.
+We will see.

-To best explain the effect of trailer tongue length, let’s take the above experiment and play with it a bit.
-Let’s take the 8′ trailer with the 4′ tongue described above and move the load in the trailer back so there is Zero load on the tongue.
+To best explain the effect of trailer tongue length, we will take the above experiment and play with it a bit.
+Let us take the 8′ trailer with the 4′ tongue described above and move the load in the trailer back so there is Zero load on the tongue.
 Perfectly balanced on the axle.

-Now, let’s have you drive down the road.
+Now, we can drive down the road.
 When your car goes over a bump it pushes the tongue up fast, which throws the load back slightly, which really makes the trailer want to flip back (because the load is now behind the axle and there is inertia with the load pivoting around the axle).
 Of course the trailer does not flip back, because you tightened the hitch properly.
 Good Job!

 Next, as your car comes down from the bump, the process goes the other way.
 The tongue pulls down and the load rotates back to where the tongue has Zero load.
 Then the trailer goes over a bump.
 The dynamic load switching causes some weird dynamics for the driver that feels like it is “bucking”.
 The same, but opposite, is true for a car going into a hole in the road.